aaronshapiro/aaron.mn/README.md

 Hi.
-I'm Aaron – a designer working for Cover in New York.
-Here's my small biography, live at http://aaron.mn.
+I'm Aaron, a designer in Brooklyn, New York.
+This is my plain ol' HTML and CSS website, live at [aaron.mn](http://aaron.mn).

-This should be more of a thing some day.